abhirampai/CodeBoost/README.md

 CodeBoost is a code runner that allows you to refactor and run your code in one convenient location.
 With CodeBoost, you can improve the quality and readability of your code with just a few clicks, and then run it to see the results instantly.

 # Features
 - <b>Code refactoring:</b> CodeBoost makes it easy to refactor your code by suggesting changes that will improve its quality, readability, and performance.
-You can choose from a variety of refactorings, including renaming variables, extracting methods, and removing duplicate code.
+You can choose to refactor the whole code or part of code by selecting the code snippet and refactor that part.
 - <b>Code running</b>: CodeBoost allows you to run your code directly from the editor, without having to switch to a different tool or environment.
 You can run your code as many times as you like, with different input values, and see the output and any errors or exceptions that occur.

 # Languages supported